-

 Wiring diagram?
 Ok :)

-01/02/2022 at 04:50 • 0 commentsSome people commented asking if I could share a final schematic or wiring diagram so here is a rather simple wiring diagram of my final board.
+01/02/2022 at 04:50 • 0 commentsSome people commented asking if I could share a final schematic or wiring diagram, so here is a rather simple wiring diagram of my final board.

-Hope it will help some of you.
+Hope it helps some of you.

 -